Of October and the Rosary

 But don’t expect that I don’t go astray.
 You may think I’m the one with the halo and wings.
 I’m far from that.
 Human as I am, temptations are really lurking around.
 There are times that I feel complacent when life’s really going well and every time I do, that smell will bring me back to reality wherever I am in the world.

 When I pray the Rosary, I just don’t offer intentions for myself.
-Believe it or not, I pray for world peace, for the oppressed, the children all over the world, my family, my friends, for the stability and peace in our country and some other things.
+Believe it or not, I pray for world peace, for the oppressed, the children all over the world, my family, my friends, for stability and peace in our country, and some other things.
 But yes, I have one major prayer for me.
 I know what you’re thinking but no, it’s not finding Mr. Right.
 It’s something beyond that. :)

 But when I don’t get what I ask for, I always believe that everything happens for a reason.
 We’re not always the author and driver of our life.
 We just have to believe that everything happens in His perfect time.

 Praying the Rosary has kept me sane and given me inner peace.
-It will always be that one thing that I’ll be doing for the rest my life.
+It will always be that one thing that I’ll be doing for the rest of my life.
 For me, a Rosary a day keeps my worries away.